 The next component of the remedy prescribed for the southern area is a new treatment facility that is located at the SGVWC Plant B5.
-The project finished construction and began testing in 2007.
 In April 2008, the Plant B5 treatment facility received its amended water supply permit from DDW.
-The Plant B5 treatment facility treats water from an existing well (B5B), from a new extraction well drilled on site (B5E) and from an existing City of Industry well located in the San Fidel Well Field.
+The Plant B5 treatment facility treats water from an existing well (B5B), new extraction well drilled on site (B5E) and from an existing City of Industry well located in the San Fidel Well Field.
 The Plant B5 facility is necessary to meet water supply demand and to serve as a final containment point to prevent the further degradation of clean aquifers resulting from the migrating BPOU contamination plume.

 This plan prescribes immediate implementation and long-term operation of the southern remedies for the BPOU including all of the necessary facilities to achieve full containment of the BPOU plume at the downgradient edge.
-In June 2008, the last component of the BPOU remedy became operational.
 These facilities will accelerate removal of contaminant mass in the Basin, prevent migration of contamination into critical groundwater water supplies, and through the integration of cleanup with water supply objectives, mitigate the existing water supply crisis in the area.

-As of September 30, 2022, the southern remedy projects have treated approximately 382,806.48 acre-feet of contaminated groundwater and have removed approximately 50,314.90 lbs. of VOCs, perchlorate, NDMA and 1,4-Dioxane.
+As of June 30, 2024, the southern remedy projects have treated approximately 422,180 acre-feet of contaminated groundwater and have removed approximately 54,644 lbs. of VOCs, perchlorate, NDMA and 1,4-Dioxane.